EricRabil/ABVerify.js/README.md

 #### Custom verification messages

-ABVerify.js will try and give your fields an appropriate message when it fails verification, but you can also add your own verification messages.
+ABVerify will try and give your fields an appropriate message when it fails verification, but you can also add your own verification messages.
 Simply put the check name, with a suffix of `-message` and we will use that instead.
 In addition, if you want the form field to only have one message for all fails, instead of one message for each check failed, just use `abverify-message`.

-Examples:
+**Examples:**

     <input type="number" abverify-num-greater-than="5" abverify-num-less-than="10" abverify-message="Your number must be between 5 and 10." />
     <input type="text" abverify-text-starts-with="John" abverify-text-doesnt-end-with="Smith" abverify-text-starts-with-message="Your name must start with 'John'" abverify-text-doesnt-end-with-message="Your name mustn't end with 'Smith'" />